 - Littering on University property.

-When moving out of a residence hall or when changing rooms, a student has two options for checking out.
+When moving out of a residence hall or when changing rooms, a student will need to make an appointment with their Resident Assistant (RA) to complete the check out.

 All students are required to set up and utilize their University email account.
 Students are responsible for information sent through University email and University mailbox and should check all forms of communication on a daily basis.
 The Office of Residence Life will communicate with students via a student’s University email account.